rvarttinen/spring-example-magic/README.md

     - ... more ...
 - expose a SPARQL-endpoint
 - combine data from other sources?
-- add a client/UI for exploring data?
+- add a client/UI for exploring data visually?